L-Blondy/up-fetch/README.md

 a `ValidationError` is raised when the schema validation fails.
 The error extends the Error class with the following properties:

-- `issues`: the validation issues following the standard schema specification.
+- `issues`: an array of validation issues, following the standard schema specification.

 ```ts
 import { isValidationError } from 'up-fetch'